-Abstract – Essentially, digital cash mimics the functionality of paper cash.
-The elimination of physical cash from economy is feasible is purely a technological perspective or assumption.
+LessCash Payments – Essentially, digital cash mimics the functionality of paper cash.
+The elimination of physical cash from the economy is feasible is purely a technological perspective or assumption.
 Our hard earned money and investments disappear into a labyrinth of financial instruments so mysterious that “money” almost becomes more of an idea than a tangible reality.
-This is part 3 of my CashLess/LessCash subject serious part-1: CashLess-OR-LessCash and part-2: 2017 Year of Digital Payments has starting strings on same subject and its good to start from part-1 and then to part-2 and then continue here.
+This is part 3 of my CashLess/LessCash subject serious part-1: CashLess-OR-LessCash and part-2: 2017 Year of Digital Payments has starting strings on the same subject and its good to start from part-1 and then to part-2 and then continue here.

 A recent 2016 German Consumer Payment Study by TSYS found that two-thirds of respondents have heard of contactless payments, although they were not sure whether their card supported the technology.
 Two out of ten people actually have a contactless card but do not use it that way.
 Only 15% actually made a tap-and-go transaction in the last six months.
 For comparison, more than half of card transactions in Poland are contactless.
-Idea here to share some basic and collective out of all those millions of papers and article available on Internet.
+The idea here to share some basic and collective out of all those millions of papers and article available on the Internet.

-Introduction – To date cash is the king.
-Ministry of innovation at global level is making efforts to fight out and bring this king down.
-Digital payments/money is making every effort to prove it self as economic freedom and in Africa its no longer needs to prove.
-India went way ahead and slaughtered cash over night in extreme ruthless manner.
-Although Mobile Money had been designed as a peer-to-peer payment system but those were days.
-In current date it helps utility bill payments, Airtime topup, micro savings, micro lending and merchant payments etc. Africa especially the eastern/southern part is the home of Mobile Money & Payments.
+To date, cash is the king.
+Ministry of innovation at the global level is making efforts to fight out and bring this king down.
+Digital payments/money is making every effort to prove itself as economic freedom and in Africa, it’s no longer needs to prove.
+India went way ahead and slaughtered cash overnight in extreme ruthless manner.
+Although Mobile Money had been designed as a peer-to-peer payment system those were days.
+In the current date, it helps utility bill payments, Airtime topup, micro savings, micro-lending and merchant payments etc. Africa especially the eastern/southern part is the home of Mobile Money & Payments.

-Main Story – Digital coins also represent value because a trusted third party, usually a bank that is willing to convert digital cash to physical cash, backs them.
-Because it’s untraceable, the government concerns about money laundering, offshore banking and tax havens, and has been closely monitoring developments of digital cash.
+Digital coins also represent value because a trusted third party, usually a bank that is willing to convert digital cash to physical cash, backs them.
+Because it’s untraceable, the government concerns about money laundering, offshore banking and tax havens and has been closely monitoring developments of digital cash.
 The government would probably only license the company’s patents in a way that preserved the ability to trace for law enforcement purposes.
-Without the government support, the investors wont have confidence in the development of digital cash.
+Without government support, investors won’t have confidence in the development of digital cash.

 Few basic bullet points to understand digital money over mobile device are as below.

-- Mobile Money Services essentially was for unbanked & under privileged customers to enhance financial inclusion.
+- Mobile Money Services essentially was for unbanked & underprivileged customers to enhance financial inclusion.

 - Mobile Money supposes to improve life for the Lower segment of society by Domestic Remittance (P2P) from cities to villages.